 Profit Distribution Framework

 Unlike interest-based lending where return is fixed regardless of outcome, qirād distributes real profits by agreed ratio.
-Our default structure — modifiable per-round by member vote — reflects Mālikī flexibility on ratio negotiation.
+The ratio is set per round and disclosed in each offer — reflecting Mālikī flexibility on ratio negotiation.

 Rabb al-Māl